 A 3/1 ARM can be compared using the same factors as a more traditional mortgage, with a few additional points to consider:

 - Rate.
-The interest rate is one of the most important indications of whether or not a mortgage is the best choice for you.
-It will have a large say in how expensive your monthly payments will be.
-Also keep in mind that the advertised interest rate will not take fees into account, so take a look at the comparison rate as well.
+The interest rate is one of the most important indications of whether or not a mortgage is the best choice for you, as it determines your monthly payments.
+The advertised interest rate won’t take fees into account, so take a look at the comparison rate as well.

 - Prepayment penalty.
-This won’t be important for all borrowers, but some adjustable rate mortgages come with a penalty if you sell or refinance your home within the first three years.
+This isn’t important for all borrowers, but some ARMs come with a penalty if you sell or refinance your home within the first three years.

 - Closing costs.
 Compare the closing costs, which can include appraisal, credit report, home inspection, origination fee, title insurance, survey fee, property tax and others.

 - Other features.
 This can include interest-only payment options.
 Interest-only allows for lower initial payments, but you won’t be paying down the principal of the loan.